lukaszliniewicz/Pandrator/README.md

 Contributions, suggestions for improvements, and bug reports are welcome.
 Please refer to the contributing guidelines for more information.

 ## To-do
-- [ ] Develop a robust installation and startup script.
+- [ ] Add the other APIs to the setup script.
-- [ ] Add support for proprietary APIs for text and LLM pre-processing.
+- [ ] Add support for proprietary APIs for text pre-processing and TTS generation.
-- [ ] Enhance file format support (e.g., HTML, XML, PDF) including direct PDF to TXT conversion with OCR.
+- [ ] Enhance file format support (e.g., HTML, XML, PDF, Epub) including direct PDF to TXT conversion with OCR.
 - [ ] Integrate editing capabilities for processed sentences within the UI.
+- [ ] Add support for a higher quality local TTS model, Tortoise.
-- [ ] Add other local TTS models, e.g. Tortoise.
+- [ ] Add support for a lower quality but faster local TTS model that can easily run on CPU, e.g. Silero.